 Commitments made in private conversations are binding.
 A change of heart post-agreement doesn't invalidate the trade.
 If a GM provides proof of the agreement to a commish, the trade will be marked valid.
 Of course, trades may be cancelled if both GMs agree.

-Should a trade remain unprocessed post-sim, it's typically due to one of two scenarios:
+If a trade remains unprocessed after a sim, it’s typically due to one of the following reasons:

 The league update will not be delayed while two GM's debate an unprocessed trade.